resbazSQL/lc-webscraping/index.md

 > This lesson therefore assumes that learners will have some familiarity with [HTML](https://en.wikipedia.org/wiki/HTML)
 > and the [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model) (DOM).
 >
-> The first part of this lesson will use browser extensions to introduce the concepts of web scraping
-> as well as introduce the XPath syntax for selecting elements on a web page
-> and requires no further specific knowledge.
+> * For chapters 2 and 3 of this lesson, all you need is [Google Chrome](https://www.google.com/chrome/) and the [Scraper extension](https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd).
+>
-> The second part will introduce the use of specialized libraries to scrape websites by writing
+> * Chapters 4 and 5 of this lesson introduce the use of specialized libraries to scrape websites by writing
 > custom computer programs and will require some familiarity with the
 > [Python programming language](https://swcarpentry.github.io/python-novice-inflammation/)
 > and [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).